autotesthow/selenide-demo/README.md

 && cd $_
 ```

 Open the project in the Intellij Idea.
-Check the code in src/main/java/org/example/Main.java and run it by either pressing context click on the file and selecting «Run Main.main()»
+Check the code in src/main/java/org/example/Main.java and run it by pressing context click on the file and selecting «Run Main.main()»

 Enjoy the result!